Point Helper Reference

 mp(C1, G1) // multiple tiers

-mp(C1, C1) // requires C1 to be part of the meet twice
+mp(C1, C1) // requires C1 to be part of the meet at least twice

 mp(C1, G1, !C2) // exclude an unwanted tier